JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tips/running-npm-scripts/index.md

 cardThumbnail: ./card.jpg
 screenshot: ./card.jpg
 leadin: |
-  Running npm scripts in WebStorm is easy
+  Running npm scripts in WebStorm is easy.
-- There are 3 ways you can do it:
+  There are 3 ways you can do it:
     1. Click the run icon next to the script name in `package.json`
     2. Use the npm tool window
     3. Use the _Run npm Task_ action (⌥F11 / Alt+F11)